Powering your playground crowdfunding campaign with “perks”

 Host a fair for the community.
 The advantage of a fair is that it offers the ability to host additional events within the main event, such as:

 - A rummage sale (kids and families can donate items)

 If possible, host your event near or in the space where your playground will be, to create more interest in the project.
 Distribute pamphlets about your fundraising efforts to people who show up and have a rain date in place.

 3) Offering levels of prizes

 Offer various prizes that correspond with each donation amount.
-Create a section on your page of what each donation amount will offer a donor.
 For lower donation amounts you can offer social media shout outs, stickers, t-shirts etc. For larger donation amounts you can offer larger incentive prizes such as museum passes, local activity tickets or even the right to name a certain aspect of the park.
 You can purchase prizes or ask business to donate certain prizes such as tickets, coupons etc. to reward donors for higher donations.
 Setting up a system with carious levels of rewards will help incentive donors beyond contributing to the playground project.

 4) Approaching Businesses

 Sell advertising space on the playground to local and national businesses.
 In exchange for a donation, companies could buy a custom sign or plaque on the playground, for example.
 Asking for advertising space can ensure you receive funds — potentially even a considerable amount if your playground is in a higher-traffic area that offers prime advertising space.